 #4 Where are my A.P.C. jeans made?

 A.P.C. denim products, from jeans and jackets to tote bags, are made using Japanese raw selvedge denim, meaning they haven’t been pre-washed, coming straight from the loom with neatly hemmed cuffs.
 For true denim aficionados, this is the only way to do it as this denim is untouched by chemicals.
-A.P.C source the best denim from Japanese makers who largely have a monopoly on the market ever since their post-war fascination with classic Americana style.
+A.P.C source the best denim from Japanese makers.
+They have largely had a monopoly on the market ever since their post-war fascination with classic Americana style.

-While the denim is sourced in Japan, A.P.C products are made in Macau, an autonomous region on the south coast of china.
+While denim is sourced in Japan, A.P.C products are made in Macau.
+An autonomous region on the south coast of china.
 The region was previously ruled by Portugal, meaning the culture now is a combination of Chinese and Portuguese, with cuisine that includes both pastel de nata and traditional Cantonese dishes.
-This seems to be the perfect place for production, combining the classicly laid-back casual vibe of Europe with the more utility-focused and now street-wear influenced China.
+This seems to be the perfect place for production.
+Combining both the classicly laid-back casual vibe of Europe with the more utility-focused and now street-wear-influenced China.